 "Yes Arty, I caught that already."
 Leto replied.

 Just by the stern look she had, I could tell Artemis was getting sick of the nickname.

 "Lady Leto, we need to ask a few questions."
 Zoe started.

 "I'm all ears."
 Leto simply replied.

-"I wouldn't necessarily say I do know for sure.
+"I wouldn't necessarily say I do for sure.
 Though if I were to venture a guess and judging of how well I know Uncle Kronos, I'd say it'd be where the city originally began, in the North Atlantic Ocean, between and off the west coast of Portugal and Morocco."
 Leto answered.